dotnet/roslyn/docs/compilers/terrapin.md

 This tool is meant to work with binaries produced by earlier versions of the .NET compiler.
 Every time the contents of the PDB provenance metadata change a new version of this tool will be produced that can account for the metadata.
 The expectation is that Terrapin will always have the latest version of this tool installed on their service.

 ### dotnet-build-validator
-A global tool which takes in the following arguments: the PE file to validate, it's accompanying PDB and a directory containing the artifacts gathered from the artifacts manifest file.
+A global tool which takes in the following arguments: the PE file to validate, its accompanying PDB and a directory containing the artifacts gathered from the artifacts manifest file.
 The tool will then return whether the provided PDB file can have it's provenance validated.

 The tool will have three output states: